 Due to the COVID-19 pandemic, 2021 summer camps may look a bit different.
 All COVID updates will be posted here.

 Last update: 8/5/21

 Camp Sunrise will continue to follow guidelines, best practices, and all federal, state, and local regulations regarding COVID-19.

-Testing: Based on last summer's regulations, we will likely require that every camper be tested for COVID-19 no more than 1 week before their camp session begins.
+Testing: We strongly recommend (and may require) that every camper be tested for COVID-19 no more than 1 week before their camp session begins.

 Sanitation: We are continuing to perform additional cleaning of restrooms and high-touch areas, along with our usual cleaning practices.

-Temperature Checks: We plan to take daily temperature checks of all staff and campers.
+Temperature Checks: We will take daily temperature checks of all staff and campers.

-Drop-off and Pickup: Based on current best practices, we plan to make drop-off and pickup a drive-through only experience.
+Drop-off and Pickup: Based on current best practices, we will make drop-off and pickup a drive-through only experience.
 You will be able to complete all payments and health forms online before you arrive.

 Cabin Distancing: Based on our 2020 camp procedures, we plan to keep girls' cabins socially distanced from boys' cabins during meals, chapels, and some activities.
-Outdoor activities may or may not practice "cabin distancing," depending on state regulations and guidelines.
+Typically, outdoor activities will not practice cabin distancing.

 Yes!
 We are currently planning to run overnight camps as scheduled in summer 2021.